PY Ta 641: Interpretation

-It has also been suggested that the broken vessels may have been recorded on the tablet so that they could be repaired, mirroring the tentative evidence for the repair of armour using new pieces of metal in other Pylian Linear B tablets.
+It has also been suggested that the broken vessels may have been recorded on the tablet so that they could be repaired, mirroring the tentative evidence for the repair of armour using new pieces of metal in other Pylian tablets.
 The attention to detail paid by Hand 2 in recording the quantities, shapes and conditions of vessels has been taken as evidence for the concern paid by the palatial administration to the accuracy of this inventory, as well as for the expertise of Mycenaean scribes in such matters.
-The record of tablets of "Cretan workmanship" indicates trade connections between Pylos and Crete in the LH IIIB period.
+The record of tripods of "Cretan workmanship" indicates trade connections between Pylos and Crete in the LH IIIB period.